-Find volunteer projects with lions in countries like South Africa to help preserve these beautiful animals.
-Lion and big cat conservation projects can be an exhilarating experience, there are several programs where you can monitor / research lions in the wild, or help animals at wildlife rehabilitation projects and help them and get back to a position where they can be released into the wild.
+Find volunteer projects with lions in countries like South Africa and help preserve these beautiful animals.
+Lion and big cat conservation projects can be an exhilarating experience where you can monitor, research and help lions return to the wild.

 Volunteer Progrms with Lions

 Find structured, free and low cost volunteer work with lions and lion cubs in Africa.